OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 ### White-box Testing

-The first step is to look into the `AndroidManifest.xml` in order to detect and identify IPC mechanisms expose by the applications.
-You will want to identify elements such as
+The first step is to look into the `AndroidManifest.xml` in order to detect and identify IPC mechanisms exposed by the applications.
+You will want to identify elements such as:

 * `<intent-filter>`: more [here][aa2cf4d9]
 * `<service>`: more [here][56866a0a]
 * `<provider>`: more [here][466ff32c]